Impact of NOMA on Age of Information: A Grant-Free Transmission Perspective: NOMA Assisted Grant-Free Transmission

 \subsubsection{Orthogonal Multiple Access (OMA)}

-A simple example of OMA based grant-free transmission is slotted ALOHA, as described in the following.
+Based on OMA, a user's transmission can be successful only if it solely occupies the bandwidth resource block, i.e., a time slot.
+A simple example of OMA based grant-free transmission is slotted ALOHA, as described in the following\footnote{ In this paper, a simple slotted ALOHA scheme is considered, where each user can use any of the time slots in the frame.
+For more sophisticated random access schemes, e.g., irregular repetition slotted ALOHA (IRSA) \cite{9358219,9376691,9377549}, which allows a user to choose a subset of time slots for transmission, the principle of NOMA can be also applied as an add-on, e.g., a group of users, instead of a single user, share the same subset of time slots. }.

 Prior to ${\rm TS}_i^n$, assume that $j$ users have successfully delivered their updates to the base station.
-For grant-free transmission, each of the remaining $M-j$ users will independently make a transmission attempt with the same transmit power, denoted by $P$, and the same transmission probability, denoted by $\mathbb{P}_{\rm TX}$. $\mathbb{P}_{\rm TX}$ can be based on a fixed choice, or be state-dependent, i.e., $\mathbb{P}_j=\frac{1}{M-j}$ \cite{9695972}.
+For grant-free transmission, each of the remaining $M-j$ users will independently make a transmission attempt with the same transmit power, denoted by $P$\footnote{Because the noise power is assumed to be normalized to one, $P$ can also be interpreted as the transmit SNR. }, and the same transmission probability, denoted by $\mathbb{P}_{\rm TX}$. $\mathbb{P}_{\rm TX}$ can be based on a fixed choice, or be state-dependent, i.e., $\mathbb{P}_j=\frac{1}{M-j}$ \cite{9695972}.
+It is assumed that the base station can inform the users about the outcome of their updates via a dedicated control channel.

 There are three possible events which cause an update failure for a user: i) the user does not make a transmission attempt; ii) a collision occurs, i.e., there are more than one concurrent transmissions; iii) an outage occurs due to the user's weak channel condition, i.e., $\log(1+P|h_{m}^{i,n}|^2)\leq R$, where $R$ denotes the user's target data rate, and $h_{m}^{i,n}$ denotes ${\rm U}_m$'s channel gain in ${\rm TS}_i^n$.
 In this paper, all users are assumed to have the identical target data rates, and their channel gains are assumed to be independent and identically complex Gaussian distributed with zero mean and unit variance.